Defending an account freezing order and account forfeiture orders (AFOs)

 What is an account freezing order?

-These orders were introduced by the Criminal Finances Act 2017, which amended POCA 2002.
+Account Freezing Orders and Account Forfeiture Orders were introduced by the Criminal Finances Act 2017, which amended the Proceeds Of Crime Act 2002.

-They have recently been applied with great enthusiasm by the relevant investigative authorities ( HMRC, SFO, NCA, various police authorities ) and experts envisage that thousands of these orders will be secured by the authorities every year.
+They have recently been applied with great enthusiasm by the relevant investigative authorities and law enforcement agencies (HMRC, Serious Fraud Office (SFO), National Crime Agency (NCA), and various police authorities), and experts envisage that thousands of these orders will be secured by the authorities every year.

-It is important to understand that these orders are quicker, cheaper and more effective for the authorities, than a criminal prosecution for money laundering or obtaining a freezing injunction in the High Court, which are scrutinised intensively.
+It is important to understand that such an order is quicker, cheaper and more effective for the authorities than a criminal prosecution for money laundering or obtaining a freezing injunction in the High Court, which are scrutinised intensively.

-The account must be held by either a bank or building society ( the relevant institution must be capable of holding deposits ) and hold a minimum of £1,000.
+The frozen account must be either a bank or building society account ( the relevant institution must be capable of holding deposits ), and the relevant account must hold a minimum of £1,000.

-They can be made for a period up to two years, generally, we have found that the initial orders are currently being made between 6-12 months,those accounts which have connections with foreign jurisdictions are given a freezing order of 12 months.
+Such an order can be made for a period of up to two years.
+Generally, we have found that the initial orders are currently being made between 6-12 months; those accounts which have connections with foreign jurisdictions are given a freezing order of 12 months.

 - Police Freeze Accounts in Suspected Italian Money Laundering Ring